Indian Polity & Constitution

 - Introduction - Indian polity & Constitution

-- Evolution of Indian Constitution
+- Evolution of Indian Constitution Before 1857

 - Constituent Assembly and Making of the Constitution

-- Special Features of Indian Constitution / Federal & Unitary
+- The Special Features of Indian Constitution

-- Integration and Merger of Indian States
+- Integration of Indian States

-- Reorganization of States
+- Reorganization of States in India

-- Fundamental Rights
+- Fundamental Rights in India

-- Directive Principles of State Policy (DPSP)
+- Directive Principles of State Policy

-- Fundamental Duties
+- List of 11 Fundamental Duties in India

 - Procedure for Amending the Constitution

-- The Doctrine of Basic Features
+- Doctrine of Constitution Features

-- Some Important Constitutional Amendment Acts
+- India’s Constitutional Amendments Acts

-- Executive of the Union The President (Art.
+- Executive of the Union: The President (Art.
 52)

-- The Vice-President
+- Vice-President of India

 - Parliamentary Terms